jevans321/Lease-Takeover/Readme.md

 - run: `npx prisma migrate dev --name init`
   - Create or Update the db tables defined in the schema.prisma file
   - maps your data model to the database schema
+- run: `npx prisma migrate reset`
+  - Drops the database/schema¹ if possible, or performs a soft reset if the environment does not allow deleting databases/schemas¹
+  - Creates a new database/schema¹ with the same name if the database/schema¹ was dropped
+  - Applies all migrations
+  - Runs seed scripts
 ##### Seed
 - install tsx (if not installed): `npm install tsx`
 - in package.json add: